growingpenguin/growingpenguin.github.io/_posts/2024-01-06-Isaac_ROS_Nvblox_Test.md

 -To relax the assumption that occupancy grid maps only capture static objects, an occupancy decay step must be applied.
 At a fixed frequency, all voxel occupancy probabilities are decayed towards 0.5 over time.
 This means that the state of the map (occupied or free) becomes less certain after it has fallen out of the field of view, until it becomes unknown (0.5 occupancy probability) <br/>
 ![Nvblox2-1](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/c4066b20-fa9a-446a-a5b7-87e1666de032) <br/>

-(1)Before continuing this example, you must have successfully completed the [Static Reconstruction](https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_realsense.html) in Isaac Sim <br/>
+Before continuing this example, you must have successfully completed the [Static Reconstruction](https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_realsense.html) in Isaac Sim <br/>
+=> Successfully Completed <br/>
+(1)Open the Isaac Sim terminal and export the necessary environment variables as explained in steps 2-3 of the Isaac Sim Setup Guide <br/>
+(1)-1 Follow the Running Native ROS instructions to ensure that ROS 2 and the required packages are installed to successfully enable the ROS 2 Bridge in Omniverse Isaac Sim <br/>
+=> Completed <br/>
+(1)-2 Follow the instructions to launch Isaac Sim App Selector window <br/>
+=> Completed <br/>
+(2)Start the simulation by running the following command in the terminal <br/>
+(3)

 Reference <br/>
 https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_human_reconstruction_isaac_sim.html <br/>

 ## [isaac_sim_dynamics_example.launch.py](https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_dynamic_reconstruction_isaac_sim.html)